 unapproved advertisement means an advertisement that —

-(a) has not been submitted for approval under section 29 of the Commonwealth Act and, if submitted, would be refused approval;
+(a) has not been submitted for approval under section 29 of the Commonwealth Act and, if submitted, would be refused approval; or

-(b) has been refused approval under section 29 of the Commonwealth Act;
+(b) has been refused approval under section 29 of the Commonwealth Act; or

-(c) was approved under section 29 of the Commonwealth Act but the approval was revoked under section 13(5) or 21A of that Act; or
+(c) was approved under section 29 of the Commonwealth Act but the approval was revoked under section 13(5) or 21A of that Act.

+[(d) deleted]

+(3) If an advertisement for a film, publication or computer game is approved under section 29 of the Commonwealth Act, a person must not publish the advertisement —

+(a) in an altered form to the form in which it is approved; or

-(d) is approved under section 29 of the Commonwealth Act subject to conditions, and is not published in accordance with those conditions.
+(b) if it is approved subject to conditions, except in accordance with those conditions.

+Penalty: a fine of $5 000.

 [Section 90 amended by No. 30 of 2003 s.
-15 and 41(2).]
+15 and 41(2); No. 21 of 2010 s.
+29.]

 91. Certain films and computer games not to be advertised